 Watch: What You Need to Know About Domestic Violence Laws?

-Fort Lauderdale Domestic Violence Lawyer, Robert Malove, explains what to do if you are falsely accused of domestic violence.
+Fort Lauderdale Domestic Violence Attorney, Robert Malove, explains what to do if you are falsely accused of domestic violence.

 To compound matters, in the state of Florida, the legal maze can be all the more challenging because the alleged victim is not required to bring charges against the alleged perpetrator of a domestic violence offense.
 Pressing charges is the jurisdiction of the state.